(Amazon UK link) |

 My fifteen-year-old son loves these books as much as I do, and was eager for me to finish this book so he could read it too.
 I doubt if much younger children would like the somewhat rambling style and lack of fast action, but anyone from about twelve or upwards who likes character-driven novels could well enjoy this series.
 There's some humour, some places that make me feel weepy, and a positive ending that leaves the way open for another sequel - I hope!

 'In this Mountain' could probably be read as a stand-alone novel, but I'd recommend reading at least one or two of the earlier novels in the series first, particularly 'At Home at Mitford', the first in the series.
 There are several minor characters, and even having read all the rest of the series in previous years I couldn't remember exactly who was who.
-Still, it didn't particularly matter, since the main characters are clear and well-rounded, but could potentially be confusing.
+It didn't particularly matter, since the main characters are clear and well-rounded, but could potentially be confusing.

 No comments: